bwburnsides/BW8cpu/instructions/bw8_instruction_set.md

 - *Indirect*: The operand source is specified in a pointer register.
 The pointer register is implied in the opcode.

-- *Indexed Indirect*: The operand source is specified by the address that is computed by adding a signed 8-bit index to a pointer register's value.
+- *Indexed Indirect*: The operand source is specified by the address that is computed by adding an unsigned 8-bit index to a pointer register's value.
 Both the pointer register and the index source are implied in the opcode.

-- *Relative*: The operand source is specified by the address that is computed by adding a signed 8-bit offset to the Program Counter's value.
+- *Relative*: The operand source is specified by the address that is computed by adding an unsigned 8-bit offset to the Program Counter's value.
 The offset's source is byte immediately after the opcode in the instruction stream.

 # Instruction Details